 Roll out half of your pie dough on a well-floured surface.
 Roll dough into a roughly 12″ x 8″ rectangle using a sharp knife.
 Carefully roll the dough back around your rolling pin and roll out onto your prepared baking sheet.

-In a medium bow, whisk together the ingredients for the pumpkin filling until smooth.
+In a medium bowl, whisk together the pumpkin puree, egg, brown sugar, cinnamon, nutmeg and salt until smooth.
 Set aside.